 Good responsiveness also means it won’t take any particular effort to switch positions while you sleep—no feeling stuck.
 For certain sleeper types, this can help you get more restful sleep since you aren’t having to fight your mattress to switch sleeping positions at night.

-The Avocado Green mattress is marketed on its natural and organic materials, along with the company’s eco-conscious manufacturing practices.
-As we’ve said, those features are a large part of why you’ll be paying a bit more for one of these beds.
+The Avocado Green mattress is known for its natural and organic materials, along with the company’s eco-conscious manufacturing practices.
+As we’ve said, those features are a big reason why you’ll be paying a bit more for this type of mattress.

 Let’s break it down by materials and the relevant certifications.

+Avocado uses 100% GOLS organic certified latex that is sustainability harvested from rubber trees and manufactured in a facility in India that the company actually owns.
 Latex, when it’s natural and not synthetic, is an antimicrobial material.
-That means it discourages dust mites from moving into your mattress and, in turn, helps prevent allergy symptoms, like itchy or watery eyes, sneezing, and headaches.
+This means it discourages dust mites from moving into your mattress and, in turn, helps prevent allergy symptoms, like itchy or watery eyes, sneezing, and headaches.

-The bed as a whole is also GREENGUARD Gold Certified by UL Environment.
-That certification ensures that the materials satisfy some strict standards for emissions of pollutants and chemical exposure.
+It’s also worth mentioning that all Avocado mattresses are handmade in the company’s Los Angeles factory that is GOTS and GOLS certified.
+Their beds are also GREENGUARD Gold Certified by UL Environment.
+This certification ensures that the materials satisfy strict standards for emissions of pollutants and chemical exposure.